A picture is worth a thousand words.

 Seavus Project Viewer has consecutively followed the Microsoft Project versions, with its own version releases, maintained support for each new version and implemented the majority of the newly presented functionalities.

-Below you can find more details about the graphical reports available in Microsoft Project, which you can also re-create in the Seavus Project Viewer application.
+Below you can find more details about the the MS project reporting process and the different available in Microsoft Project, which you can also re-create in the Seavus Project Viewer application.

 Project Overview Report